 As the key update takes place within the ASE, the secure element handles the security of the operation instead of the hosting application.

-The GENERATE PUBLIC KEY PAIR command needs to satisfy the private key data object security attributes in order to update the value of the private key data object.
+The command may need to satisfy access conditions to the private key data object in order to update the value of the private key data object.

 The new private key value never leaves the secure element.